refile/refile/README.md

 default this to the name of the column.

-The `:token` is a generated digest of the request path when the `Refile.secret_token` is configured; otherwise, the value is hard-coded to `"token"`.
+The `:token` is a generated digest of the request path when the `Refile.secret_key` is configured; otherwise, the value is hard-coded to `"token"`.
 The digest feature provides a security measure against unverified requests.

 ### Processing